‘Just in time’ is just the beginning

 Just-in-time arrivals have become a hot topic as port, terminals and ship operators awaken to the advantages of reduced fuel consumption and optimised resource planning.
 The benefits are clear; a study by DNV GL in 2018 found that ships spend roughly 37-54% of their time – and 15% of their fuel - in berth or at anchor.
 Reducing time spent waiting for a port slot and speeding up port calls would cut fuel use and emissions while improving fleet and port utilisation.
 But for HVCC Hamburg Vessel Coordination Centre the journey towards better arrivals planning was not only a question of economics or environment, but also to offer carriers an optimal approach towards the Port of Hamburg and a unique service.

 Tucked several miles inland from the North Sea, Hamburg does not have the open approach of many coastal ports.
-The River Elbe has nautical restrictions, which need to take into consideration.
+The River Elbe has nautical restrictions, which need to be taken into consideration.
 This explains the far-reaching geographic scope of HVCC coordination method.
 Six years ago, HVCC opened its nautical terminal coordination department to track incoming vessels and manage traffic based on accurate arrival times.Image source: HVCC

 “We wanted to optimise port calls for our customers and for the ever-bigger vessels that we saw coming into the port,” says Gerald Hirt, managing director of HVCC.
 “As soon as a vessel is crossing the Strait of Gibraltar, for example, we will monitor whether it is still on time for the first port within its North European rotation.
 From there we constantly check at what time the vessel will be on the River Elbe - and in which traffic situation.
 This enables us to react early and with foresight to find an optimal solution in passage planning”.